Financial Connections Group Inc. Increases Position in iShares California Muni Bond ETF (NYSEARCA:CMF)

 Financial Connections Group Inc. increased its stake in iShares California Muni Bond ETF (NYSEARCA:CMF – Get Rating) by 21.0% in the first quarter, HoldingsChannel.com reports.
 The firm owned 13,691 shares of the company’s stock after acquiring an additional 2,373 shares during the quarter. iShares California Muni Bond ETF accounts for 0.8% of Financial Connections Group Inc.’s portfolio, making the stock its 29th largest position.
 Financial Connections Group Inc.’s holdings in iShares California Muni Bond ETF were worth $796,000 as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors and hedge funds also recently made changes to their positions in the company.
-Allworth Financial LP increased its holdings in iShares California Muni Bond ETF by 132.4% during the 4th quarter.
-Allworth Financial LP now owns 739 shares of the company’s stock valued at $46,000 after acquiring an additional 421 shares in the last quarter.
-Wick Capital Partners LLC purchased a new position in iShares California Muni Bond ETF during the 4th quarter valued at about $299,000.
-Gould Asset Management LLC CA grew its holdings in shares of iShares California Muni Bond ETF by 26.2% during the fourth quarter.
-Gould Asset Management LLC CA now owns 5,515 shares of the company’s stock worth $344,000 after buying an additional 1,145 shares in the last quarter.
-Kestra Advisory Services LLC grew its holdings in shares of iShares California Muni Bond ETF by 3.2% during the fourth quarter.
-Kestra Advisory Services LLC now owns 5,833 shares of the company’s stock worth $364,000 after buying an additional 180 shares in the last quarter.
-Finally, CWM LLC purchased a new stake in shares of iShares California Muni Bond ETF during the fourth quarter worth about $402,000.
+Other large investors have also bought and sold shares of the company.
+McNaughton Wealth Management LLC increased its holdings in iShares California Muni Bond ETF by 17.5% during the 1st quarter.
+McNaughton Wealth Management LLC now owns 18,161 shares of the company’s stock valued at $1,057,000 after acquiring an additional 2,705 shares in the last quarter.
+Topel & Distasi Wealth Management LLC purchased a new position in iShares California Muni Bond ETF during the 4th quarter valued at about $510,000.
+Mission Wealth Management LP increased its holdings in iShares California Muni Bond ETF by 14.4% during the 4th quarter.
+Mission Wealth Management LP now owns 878,905 shares of the company’s stock valued at $54,782,000 after acquiring an additional 110,369 shares in the last quarter.
+Rinkey Investments purchased a new position in iShares California Muni Bond ETF during the 4th quarter valued at about $483,000.
+Finally, Destination Wealth Management grew its holdings in shares of iShares California Muni Bond ETF by 42.3% during the fourth quarter.
+Destination Wealth Management now owns 20,578 shares of the company’s stock worth $1,283,000 after buying an additional 6,122 shares in the last quarter.

 Shares of NYSEARCA CMF traded up $0.05 during midday trading on Thursday, reaching $57.19.
 6,010 shares of the stock were exchanged, compared to its average volume of 475,022. iShares California Muni Bond ETF has a 52-week low of $55.31 and a 52-week high of $63.01.
 The stock has a 50 day moving average price of $56.35 and a 200-day moving average price of $58.38.